Cheques and banker’s drafts

 -

-If you’ve returned a bankers’ draft unpaid because it was fraudulent, we’ll usually look at:
+If you didn’t pay a bankers’ draft because you thought it was fake, we’ll usually look at:

-- any discussions you had with your customer when they paid in a draft
+- any discussions you had with your customer when they paid in the draft

-- what options the customer would have had if you’d identified the problem earlier
+- what options your customer would have had if you had noticed the problem sooner.

-If your customer has lost their draft and they’re complaining about the difficulty in getting a refund from you, we’ll usually look at the:
+If your customer lost their bankers’ draft and is having trouble getting a refund, we’ll usually look at:

 - terms and conditions covering the issue of the draft